-17 2 Methods
+2 Methods

-- 18 2.1 Illustration of the problem using a wave model The two-dimensional model for - 19 progressive waves and their effect on the oxygen concentration at a fixed height above the - sediment surface is presented in Appendix A. In short, the model, which is based on linear - 21 wave theory, describes the horizontal and vertical wave orbital velocities and the variation - in oxygen concentration generated by the up-and down movement of the natural oxygen - 23 gradient as a function of time as they would be recorded under ideal conditions, without - 24 any time lag and at exactly the same location.
-It is assumed that any local horizontal - 25 variations in oxygen uptake or release at the sediment surface has been smeared out by - turbulent mixing at this location.
-Model parameter values (Table A1, Appendix A), - 27 including a sediment uptake of -368 mmol m-2 d-1 were adapted or estimated from the - eddy covariance data reported by Berg and Huettel (2008) from a shallow-water site
+2.1 Illustration of the problem using a wave model

-1 exposed to surface waves.
-The values are well within the range for which linear wave gives a wavelength of 7 m, and therefore, ratios of 0.008 and 0.04, respectively.
+The two-dimensional model for progressive waves and their effect on the oxygen concentration at a fixed height above the sediment surface is presented in Appendix A. In short, the model, which is based on linear wave theory, describes the horizontal and vertical wave orbital velocities and the variation in oxygen concentration generated by the up and down movement of the natural oxygen gradient as a function of time as they would be recorded under ideal conditions, without any time lag and at exactly the same location.
+It is assumed that any local horizontal variations in oxygen uptake or release at the sediment surface have been smeared out by turbulent mixing at this location.
+Model parameter values (Table A1, Appendix A), including a sediment uptake of $-368 \text{ mmol m}^{-2} \text{ d}^{-1}$, were adapted or estimated from the eddy covariance data reported by Berg and Huettel (2008) from a shallow-water site exposed to surface waves.
+The values are well within the range for which linear wave theory applies.
+Specifically, ratios of wave amplitude to wavelength and wave amplitude to water depth should both be $\ll 1$ (Kundu, 1990).
+Using the equations listed in Appendix A gives a wavelength of 7 m, and, therefore, ratios of 0.008 and 0.04, respectively.
 The model was used to generate theoretical time series of the wave velocity and wave-generated variation in oxygen concentration that were then shifted in time relative to one another to illustrate how a time lag can affect the flux calculation.